silvercrypto888/platinum_ecosystem/README.md

 ## Burnt Liquidity and Airdrops

 If you want to launch tokens with no custom behavior, then you can more easily launch them on [XDEX](https://app.xdex.xyz/swap) in the "Mint token" section, although launching such tokens via CLI is possible as an exercise.
 Regardless of how you launched your token, you can add liquidity in the "Liquidity" section of XDEX.
 Adding liquidity gives you LP tokens.
-If you want to "burn" some or all of your LP tokens to increase users' trust in your token, then send the LP tokens to the incinerator addess: `1nc1nerator11111111111111111111111111111111`
+If you want to "burn" some or all of your LP tokens to increase users' trust in your token, then send the LP tokens to the incinerator address: `1nc1nerator11111111111111111111111111111111`

 _Disclaimer: Burning tokens is irreversible._ Please carefully examine LP tokens before sending them to the incinerator, and keep in mind that liquidity (your funds deposited in the pool) cannot be withdrawn once the associated LP tokens are burned.
 If you want the option of withdrawing some liquidity later, don't burn all the LP tokens.